ALL

 How is AE treated?

 AE is complicated to treat and can cause death if not treated.
-Surgery is the most common form of treatment for AE.
+Surgery is the most common treatment for AE.
 After surgery, you may need medicine to keep the cyst from growing back.

 How can people prevent AE?